zenml-io/zenml/docs/book/component-guide/orchestrators/vertex.md

 ## How to use it

-{% hint style="warning" %}
-The Vertex Orchestrator (and GCP integration in general) currently only works for Python versions <3.11.
-The ZenML team is aware of this dependency clash/issue and is working on a fix.
-For now, please use Python <3.11 together with the GCP integration.
-{% endhint %}

 To use the Vertex orchestrator, we need:

 *   The ZenML `gcp` integration installed.
 If you haven't done so, run